axelarnetwork/arcs/ARCs/ARC-12.md

 - Implement an event verification contract with an API to request verification for a list of events.

+- The API should be able to verify events emitted by a contract call, as well as raw transaction details (which may not emit an event)
+  For example, the API should be able to verify a native asset transfer, and/or the calldata passed in a given transaction

 - API should be generic across all chains and event types.

 - One contract should handle requests for all chains (from the caller's perspective, can call other contracts internally).